 You can support schools and communities by visiting Uganda with Range Land Safaris.
 We will be working in partnership with the Range Land to offer a variety of services from simple airport transfers to full wildlife and cultural tours.

-Some of the tours will be designed to visit the very schools and communities featured in the website.
+Some of the tours designed to visit the very schools and communities featured in the website.
 So you will be able to see at first hand the work of the Twinning Project.

 Range Land will be donating a percentage of their profits from any tour or service you book with them to the Twinning Project.
 Remember to mention the Twinning Project when you book.

-Range Land Safaris is run by experienced Rangers (rather than tourist guides) so you can be assured that you will get the best possible wildlife experience.
+Range Land Safaris run by experienced Rangers (rather than tourist guides) so be assured that you will get the best possible wildlife experience.

 The Twinning Project supports conservation in both Queen Elizabeth Parks by working to assist Rangers to develop their skills, encouraging staff to engage with the local community and by ensuring that the Twinning Project is seen by people as a wildlife conservation and environmental project.

 Meanwhile the Project sees exchange as an important tool in the development of ideas and key skills.
 It also believes that by providing training and mentoring opportunities both Parks and their communities will benefit.